DenHelsing/homepage/README.md

 # Homepage

 ♉ My very own personal website.
 Consider this as a résumé.

 🧙Hocus-pocus!
+🧙Second Hocus-pocus!